LOENS2/autoDynDNS/README.md

 To configure it:
 - Run the .jar file.
 The config file gets created automatically.
-- Open the config.porperties with some kind of editor (eg. Notepad) and type in your credentials
+- Open the config.properties with some kind of editor (eg. Notepad) and type in your credentials

  Example: